openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/additional_properties_class.AdditionalPropertiesClass.md

 ## empty_map

+## description
+an object with no declared properties and no undeclared properties, hence it&#x27;s an empty map.

 an object with no declared properties and no undeclared properties, hence it's an empty map.

 ## Schema Type Info